our tours

 It’s true that no matter what the season, the weather in Scotland can be “changeable”.
 We suggest that you bring suitable clothing for all conditions, including a waterproof jacket and plenty of layers, particularly in the winter months.

-Ensure you bring shoes that are suitable for short walks on rough or uneven terrain.
+Ensure you bring shoes that are suitable for short walks on rough or uneven terrain and, if you plan to do any hiking, we recommend appropriate boots.

 Cash or card?